opatiny/micromouse/docs/software/commonErrors.md

 Happens when an integer is divided by zero somewhere in the code.
 The question is: how do we detect where that happens?

+Disable all tasks on by one until you find the one(s) responsible for the error.
+Dig into the functions until you find where the problematic division happens.

+### LoadProhibited

 ## A fatal error occurred: Failed to connect to ESP32-S3: No serial data received.

 The serial device is not detected.